You are here

 Successful CoRIP's Research Grants

-Angela Eddy, senior lecturer at Sheffield Hallam University, was one of three grant recipients from 2006.
+Angela Eddy, senior lecturer at Sheffield Hallam University, was one of three grant recipients.
 Her pioneering study explored the experiences of individuals undertaking education and training for role extension in therapy radiography.

 Other awardees were Beverly Snaith, consultant radiographer, Mid Yorkshire Hospitals NHS Trust, and University of Bradford lecturer, Maryann Hardy whose research focused on establishing a standard for radiographer commenting in the accident and emergency environment in the UK.